jrnd-io/jr/Readme.md

 ### Use JR to stream data to Apache Kafka

+A simple way of streaming to Apache Kafka is to use kcat in conjunction with JR.
+First thing to do is to create a kafka.properties file.
+The easiest way to do that is to use Confluent Cloud and copy-paste the configuration in the HOME > ENVIRONMENTS > YOUR ENVIRONMENT > YOUR CLUSTER > CLIENTS > New Client section

-A simple way of streaming to Apache Kafka is to use kcat in conjunction with JR. kcat needs K,V to be on a single line, so if your template generates multiline data you have to use the ```oneline``` option to strip all newlines.
+kcat needs K,V to be on a single line, so if your template generates multiline data you have to use the ```oneline``` option to strip all newlines.
 The alternative is obviously to create a template without newlines, but that's not very readable!